Z-L-D/ImageTagJS/README.md

 HTML/JS based image tagger

 This is 100% functional although rough in appearance.
-You are currently on your own for creating your own lit of tags.
+You are currently on your own for creating your own list of tags.
 These are held in a single category JSON file called 'tags.json'.
 This will be further built out in the future.

 Usage: